chhaviiiii/chhaviiiii/README.md

   <strong>🌟 About Me</strong>
 </h2>

-I'm a **Frontend Developer** with a background in **UX/UI design and cognitive systems**.
+I'm a **Fullstack Developer** with a background in **UX/UI design and cognitive systems**.
 I’m currently pursuing my **BSc at the University of British Columbia**, focusing on the intersection of design, usability, and development.
 I love building clean, accessible, and responsive interfaces that are backed by thoughtful design and research.

 ✨ **Interests:**
 - Designing **intuitive & accessible** digital experiences